-You might be well ahead of your peers in keeping your patching cadence for major applications like Microsoft, Linux, or Mac in pace with the latest updates, but are you also patching third-party applications at the same pace?
-In case the answer is no, you could open up your enterprise to security compromises that could allow attackers access to your network and result in potential financial and reputation loss.
+You might be well ahead of your peers in keeping your patching cadence for major applications like Microsoft, Linux, or Mac in pace with the latest updates, but can you also perform third-party application patch management at the same pace?
+If the answer is no, you could open up your enterprise to security compromises that could allow attackers access to your network and result in potential financial and reputation loss.
+Therefore, a good patch management platform can prevent these issues.

 Patching a third-party application offers its own set of unique challenges to the IT Administration teams.
 While this could be due to the lack of the right security tool or limited visibility owing to siloed views across tools and applications, neglecting third-party patching, whatever the reason, can have a lasting negative impact on your security posture.
+A patch management tool can resolve these issues.
 Let’s delve deeper.

-Vulnerable third-party applications could compromise your organizations’ security and open you up to business risks.
+Vulnerable third-party applications could compromise your organization’s security and expose you to business risks.

 Here’s a primer on a few recent third-party application vulnerability exploits: –